 Overview – Session Results Overview

-This section presents session’s basic information such as session start time, duration, agent location and browser version.
+This section presents session’s basic information such as session start time, duration, probe location and browser version.

 It presents also session’s custom metrics values, if defined.
 For further information about test custom metrics, please refer to Custom metrics commands.